What to do in Joshua Tree with Kids: 2-3 Day Itinerary

 - Hats, sunscreen, and snacks are essential

-- Download maps before you go because cell phone reception might be weak out there
+- Download maps before you go because cell phone reception might be weak out there.
+I thought we were “lost in the desert” but we were actually on a trail the whole time.

 - Pick up a Junior Ranger Program booklet at the visitor center on your first day